djgroen/FabSim3/docs/qcg-pilotjob_installation.md

 </p>
 *Example of a QCG-Pilotjob container, which dynamically facilitates a diverse set of code executions within a single queuing system job.
 [Source](https://link.springer.com/chapter/10.1007/978-3-030-77977-1_39)*

-Here we present how you can install QCG Pilot Job on remote machines, so that you can use it with FabSim3.
+Here we present how you can install QCG Pilot Job on remote machines so that you can use it with FabSim3.

 !!! note
     Note that FabSim3 can also work with a pre-installed version of QCG-PilotJob; but for those who need to set it up manually this document is meant to provide some help.